 If you want more traditional language in your worship, there are weekly Sunday services following the Book of Common Prayer at 8am (in Boston Spa on the 1st, 3rd, 4th and 5th Sundays of the month, and in Thorp Arch on the 2nd Sunday).
 There is also a sung service of Evensong on the 3rd Sunday of each month in Thorp Arch, at 4.30pm in winter and 6pm in summer (changing when the clocks change!).
 So if the poetry and rhythm of Tudor English helps you tune into God, they’re services you might like to try.

 Communion is where churches share bread and wine in the way that Jesus did with his disciples.
 This happens towards the end of the Holy Communion service.
-The congregation come to the front of the church to receive bread and wine and take it by putting their hands out.
+The congregation come to the front of the church to receive bread and take it by putting their hands out.
 Some people like to kneel, some people like to stand.
 There is no right or wrong: it’s up to you.
 If you need the bread to be gluten free, please let someone know so we can make sure it is available.
-For health reasons we do not ‘intinct’ (dip the bread into the wine) but eat the bread before sipping the wine.
-If you have any concerns about receiving wine (whether health-related, or because you are avoiding alcohol for any reason) it is absolutely fine to receive the bread only: you have still participated in communion with Jesus and received him just as much as anyone else has.

 If you don’t feel comfortable taking communion, or are not confirmed, or it has not been your custom in your previous church, you are still more than welcome to come forward.
 If you leave your hands by your side, or bring one of the service booklets up with you, the priest will pray for God’s blessing to be with you.
-The priest usually places their hand on people’s head or shoulder as they do this.
+The priest usually makes the sign of the cross and says a blessing.

 Everything Changes – Christmas, Easter and….
 Lots of other times